 Check with a vet

-Before you change your dog's exercise program or start a new one, check with a veterinarian who knows your dog to be sure you're doing the right things.
+Before you change your dog's exercise plan or start a new one, check with a veterinarian who knows your dog to be sure you're doing the right things.
 If they have certain issues, it would be best to select exercises that minimize their stress while maximizing their benefits.